Zcash: History

-Development work on Zcash began in 2013 by Johns Hopkins University professor Matthew Green and some of his graduate students.
+Development work on Zcash began in 2013 by Johns Hopkins University professor Matthew Green and his graduate students Ian Miers and Christina Garman, who developed the Zerocoin protocol.
+They subsequently joined forces with a team of cryptographers including Alessandro Chiesa and Madars Virza from MIT, and Eli Ben-Sasson from the Technion and Eran Tromer from Tel Aviv University, who had developed a more efficient variant called zk-SNARKs.
 The development was completed by the for-profit Zcash Company, led by Zooko Wilcox, a Colorado based computer security specialist.
-In October 2016, the Zcash Company raised over $3 million from Silicon Valley venture capitalists.
+The Zcash Company raised over $3 million from investors including Naval Ravikant.

 Zcash was first mined in late October 2016.
-The initial demand was high; within a week, ZEC was trading at over $5,000.
 To generate revenue, 10% of all coins mined for the first four years were automatically distributed to the Zcash Company and the Zcash Foundation.

 The instantiation of the Zcash network required the creation of a master private key.
 To ensure privacy, this private key must later be destroyed, otherwise counterfeit Zcash coins could be generated.
 To maximize the chance that no one person could obtain the private key, software was written which allowed individuals from six different locations to collaboratively generate the private key, use it to instantiate Zcash, and then destroy the computers used in the process afterwards.
+In 2019, Electric Coin Company researcher Sean Bowe discovered Halo, a technique for generating zero-knowledge proofs without requiring a trusted setup ceremony.
+This eliminated the need for the elaborate multi-party ceremonies used at launch.

+In 2018, MIT Technology Review named Zcash co-founder Alessandro Chiesa, an assistant professor at the University of California, Berkeley, to its Innovators Under 35 list for his work on the zero-knowledge proof technology underlying the cryptocurrency.

-In 2022, Edward Snowden claimed to have participated in the creation of Zcash under a pseudonym.
+In 2022, Edward Snowden revealed that he had participated in the creation of Zcash under the pseudonym "John Dobbertin."
+Other participants in the ceremony included Peter Todd, a Bitcoin Core developer.

 On February 21, 2019, the "Zcash Company" announced a rebranding as the Electric Coin Company (ECC).

-On May 19, 2020, a paper titled "Alt-Coin Traceability" investigated the privacy of Zcash and another cryptocurrency, Monero.
-This paper concluded that "more academic research is needed in Zcash overall" and that the privacy guarantees of Zcash are "questionable."
-The paper claimed that, since the current heuristics from a 2018 Usenix Security Symposium paper entitled "An Empirical Analysis of Anonymity in Zcash" continue today, the result is making Zcash less anonymous and more traceable.

-On June 8, 2020, Chainalysis added support for Zcash to their Chainalysis Reactor and "Know Yr Transaction" (KYT) products.
-They noted that less than 1% of ZEC transactions were completely shielded, with the sender, receiver and amount all hidden, enabling Chainalysis to provide partial information for over 99% of ZEC activity.
-Chainalysis also cites a research report by the RAND corporation, which revealed that less than 0.2% of the cryptocurrency addresses mentioned on the dark web were Zcash or Dash addresses.

-On October 12, 2020, the Electronic Coin Company announced a new non-profit 501(c)3 organization called the Bootstrap Project (Bootstrap) in a company blog post titled "ECC's owners to donate ECC".
-Most of the investors and owners of Zerocoin Electric Coin Company LLC (ECC) have agreed to donate the ECC company as the wholly owned property of Bootstrap.
-ECC's blog post claims that nothing will change within the company except the ownership, including the Board of Directors.
-On October 27, 2020, ECC announced that its shareholders had officially voted to donate 100 percent of its shares to Bootstrap.
-On March 30, 2021, the company's transparency report said it is "now a wholly owned entity of the 501(c)3 Bootstrap."
+In 2020, the Electric Coin Company transitioned to nonprofit ownership, becoming a wholly owned subsidiary of the Bootstrap Project, a 501(c)(3) organization.